November 7-9, 2025

 • Arrow of Light Scouts may canoe with a registered adult leader with a current swim test.

 • The swim check must be conducted by a certified lifeguard or swimming instructor according to the Swim Classification Procedures.
-Many YMCAs or local pools have lifeguards that will conduct a swim test for a small fee.
+Many YMCAs or local pools have lifeguards who will perform a swim test for a small fee.

 Swim Classification Procedures Record and Classifications